-Any dormitory student desiring to keep any type of motor vehicle at the school must receive permission to do so from administration and the appropriate dean.
-This privilege is granted only to provide transportation to and from home for open weekends and homeleave and is not to be used for local excursions (i.e. food establishments, shopping mall or other stores, village student homes, etc.) unless permission has been obtained from the Administrative Council.
+Any dormitory student desiring to keep any type of motor vehicle at the school must receive permission to do so from the administration and the appropriate dean.
+This privilege is granted only to provide transportation to and from home for open weekends and homeleave and is not to be used for local excursions (i.e. food establishments, shopping mall or other stores, village student homes, etc.) unless permission has been obtained from the Steering Committee.
 All dorm students’ vehicles must be parked in the designated parking areas by the respective dormitories.
-A student may not keep his/her car off campus at the home of a friend.
+A student may not keep his/her car off-campus at the home of a friend.
 Written permission must be obtained from the parent/guardian prior to taking any riders.
 The only exception to this policy is granted to students who qualify to participate in Senior Driving Privileges.
-Specific requirements and guidelines for this privilege can be obtained from administration.
+Specific requirements and guidelines for this privilege can be obtained from the administration.
 All student driving and passenger permission forms are found on the school website.

 Village students who drive their parents’ or their own automobile or motorcycle to campus must obtain permission from the principal’s office at registration each year.
 A copy of their driver’s license must also be presented and kept on file.
 Vehicles must be parked appropriately in the designated student parking area when the student arrives for school or work and are not to be driven anywhere else on campus unless granted specific permission.
 This includes other campus buildings, the field, or staff homes.
 Dormitory students may never be in or on village student vehicles at any time.
-Village students are not to take dormitory students off campus in their vehicle at any time.
+Village students are not to take dormitory students off-campus in their vehicle at any time.
 Village students riding together must have written permission on file with the principal from the parents of both the driver and passenger(s) to ride back and forth to school.

 Other motorized vehicles such as dirt bikes, scooters, golf carts, etc. may not be brought to campus by students for use on campus.

 All bus/shuttle trips are under the direction of the sponsors and the driver and students are expected to cooperate with their instructions.
 Mixed seating is not allowed at any time on all shuttles and coach buses.
-If mixed seating is necessary in shuttles, those individuals must sit on the front row.
+If mixed seating is necessary for shuttles, those individuals must sit on the front row.

 Regular balanced vegetarian meals are provided in the cafeteria.
 The atmosphere in the dining room area is to a large degree determined by the neatness, decorum, and conversation of each student.
 Every effort will be made to encourage and maintain appropriate mealtime conduct in the dining room.
 All cafeteria charges are based on a flat rate.
 All dorm students will be required to pay the full flat rate for the cafeteria.